-Follow a trail of art across London’s East End during the all-night arts festival, Art Night.
+Follow a trail of art across south London during the all-night arts festival, Art Night.

-The festival is supported by international auction house Phillips, and receives public funding from the National Lottery through Arts Council England.
+The festival is supported by international auction house Phillips.